15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Generalities on congruences of lines

 \section{Generalities on congruences of lines}

 \textbf{2.1} Following classical terminology, a congruence of lines is a complete irreducible $2$-dimensional family of lines in $\bbP^3$.
-It is parameterized by a surface $S$ in the Grassmannian variety $G_1(3): = G_1(\bbP^3)$ of lines in $\bbP^3$.
+It is parameterized by a surface $S$ in the Grassmannian variety $\bbG = \Gr_1(\bbP^3)$ of lines in $\bbP^3$.
 The lines $\ell_s$ corresponding to points $s\in S$ are called \emph{rays} to distinguish them from any line in $\bbP^3$.

-The cohomology class $[S]$ of $S$ in $H^4(G_1(3),\bbZ) \cong \bbZ^2$ is equal to $m[\sigma_x]+n[\sigma_\pi]$, where $\sigma_x$ is a plane in $G_1(3)$ of rays containing a point $x\in \bbP^3$ and $\sigma_\pi$ is a plane in $G_1(3)$ parametrizing lines in a plane $\pi\subset \bbP^3$.
+The cohomology class $[S]$ of $S$ in $H^4(\bbG,\bbZ) \cong \bbZ^2$ is equal to $m[\sigma_x]+n[\sigma_\pi]$, where $\sigma_x$ is a plane in $\bbG$ of rays containing a point $x\in \bbP^3$ and $\sigma_\pi$ is a plane in $\bbG$ parametrizing lines in a plane $\pi\subset \bbP^3$.
 The number $m$ (resp. $n$) is called the \emph{order} (resp. \emph{class}) of $S$ and the pair $(m,n)$ is referred to as the bidegree of $S$.
 The sum $m+n$ is the degree of $S$ in the Pl\"ucker space $\bbP^5$.
 The natural duality between lines in $\bbP^3$ and lines in the dual $\bbP^3$ defines an isomorphism between the Grassmannians of lines, the image $S^*$ of $S$ under this isomorphism is called the \emph{dual congruence}.
 Its bidegree is $(n,m)$.
-For brevity, we will assume that $m,n\ne 1$ (see \cite{Ran} for the cases when $m$ or $n$ is equal to $1$).
+For brevity, we will assume that $m,n\ne 1$ (a modern treatment of other cases can be found in \cite{Ran}).

-The universal family of lines $Z_S = \{(x,\ell)\in \bbP^3\times S:x\in \ell\}$ comes with two projections:
+The universal family of lines $Z_S = \{(x,s)\in \bbP^3\times S:x\in \ell_s\}$ comes with two projections:

-The restriction of $p$ to the fiber $q^{-1}(s)$ is an isomorphism onto the ray $\ell_s$.
-This allows us to identify the fibers with the rays of the congruence.
+The restriction of $p$ to a fiber $q^{-1}(s)$ is an isomorphism onto the ray $\ell_s$.
+This allows us to identify the fibers of $q$ with the rays of the congruence.
 A confusing classical terminology defines a \emph{singular point} of $S$ as a point $x\in \bbP^3$ such that the fiber $p^{-1}(x)$ consists of infinitely many rays.
 A one-dimensional irreducible component of the set of singular points is called a \emph{fundamental curve} of $S$.

+We will assume that $S$ has no fundamental curves and it is smooth or has only isolated singular points such that the normalization $S'$ of $S$ is smooth.
+The rays corresponding to singular points of $S$ are called \emph{multi-rays}.
+This kind of singularities arise from projections of smooth surfaces $S'$ in $\bbP^6$ from a point that is contained in a finitely many secant lines to $S'$.
+If $S$ is not smooth and $\phi:S'\to S$ is the normalization map, we replace $Z_S$ with the base change $Z_{S'}$, and get the following diagram